 Here is how Fenton describes what happened: Bomenka first ran across the street from the lot, "fumbled around for his cellphone—he hadn’t brought his police radio with him—and dialed 911 to call for help."
 Then, "Once backup had arrived, Bomenka ventured into the lot with the responding officers."
 The video very clearly shows Bomenka "venture into the lot" without accompaniment before the officers arrive.
 Two minutes are gone from Fenton's narrative—the same two minutes that were gone from the IRB report—and it's an important two minutes.
 It undermines a lot of the official narrative, as discussed.

 This is not the only evidence that Fenton chooses leave out of his book.
 He reports on the details of the Signal 13 ("officer down") dispatch call after Bomenka called 911.
-But he leaves out the dispatcher saying that Bomenka described himself as "off-duty."
+But he leaves out the dispatcher saying that Bomenka described himself as "off-duty" and refused to give his name.
 BPD always said Bomenka was on-duty.
 Fenton even included the full Signal 13 call in an article once, though he chose not to mention "off-duty" then either.
 Given that officials have refused to share or even describe Bomenka's actual 911 call, the dispatcher's description of it offers a lead worth considering and investigating, at the very least.

-It seems to be a theme: As with the Johnson story, reporters seem to trust what police tell them more than their own eyes and ears.
+It seems to be a theme: As with the Johnson story, reporters trust what police tell them more than their own eyes and ears.

 This article wraps up my own Suiter investigation, but I will continue keeping my eye on some of the dangling threads.
 There are so many!
 For instance, I have long thought about how, after Bomenka called 911, the dispatcher called out the incident for "Bennett and Fremont."
 Suiter was shot at Bennett and N. Schroeder, a long block over.